WEDDING PHOTOGRAPHY FAQS

 Do you take group photos?

+Yes.
+Group photographs are part of most weddings.
 I suggest keeping the list concise so they remain relaxed and efficient.
 Larger family groupings are usually best done immediately after the ceremony while everyone is together.

 Beyond that, the day flows naturally.
+There is more practical advice here: Wedding Group Photos That Feel Natural.

 We feel awkward in front of the camera.
 Is that a problem?

+Almost everyone says this.
 My approach is documentary-led, meaning most of the day is captured naturally without interruption.
 For portraits, I offer gentle direction rather than stiff posing.

 Do you give direction during the day?